 In a highly anti-Semitic early letter to Rheinhart Kleiner Lovecraft suggests that the “Teutonic” culture of England was benefitted by the Latinate influence of the “Norman Conquest” (2005b, 50-1).
 Here Lovecraft sketches his disagreement with a certain type of ancient constitutionalism – the idea that Saxon liberties were damaged by the Norman Conquest (known as the theory of the Norman Yoke).
 In its various forms, ancient constitutionalism was a key influence on eighteenth-century British political thought.
 As J.G.A.
 Pocock notes, “throughout the seventeenth and eighteenth centuries, every major piece of either historical or legal thinking involved, if it did not consist in, the adoption of an attitude towards the “ancient constitution”” (233).
 This notion took various forms but in general involved an appeal to the Anglo-Saxon past as a time when common law was established and the legal prerogatives of king, lords and people determined.
 A tool to discipline any monarch or minister who seemed too absolutist in his approach, the myth of ancient liberties was also important in shaping the gothic tradition that influenced Lovecraft.
 Horace Walpole, who slept with a copy of the Magna Carta above his bed, was well aware of it.
 Once used against the Stuarts, the ancient constitution was later invoked against King George II and his first minister, Sir Robert Walpole, the author’s father.
 During the French and Indian War (1754-63) (which diminished French holdings in North America), the same motif was also used to attack King George III.
 The Hanoverian monarch was alleged to have absolutist ambitions not befitting his much-vaunted Saxon heritage.
 Horace Walpole was caught up in the row (Mowl, 1996, 171-2).

 Combining what Lovecraft calls Walpole’s “sprightly and worldly” tendencies, the author of Otranto uses the supernatural to address the resultant constitutional anxiety (Lovecraft, 2005, 112).
 Manfred’s family, like that of George III, has ruled for three generations before Theodore (like Charles Edward Stuart), a representative of the original line, returns and eventually displaces him.
 But Theodore, a peasant, who shows “vigour … decently exerted” is now also the representative of the people’s ancient liberties which Manfred may erode (Walpole, 1998, 21).
 The Stuarts are, in a cunning rhetorical hijacking, the true guardians of Saxon liberty.
 But the old dynasty proves hard to re-establish.
 In Otranto written fragments of proof have to be supported by physical remains (the giant helmet) and supernatural manifestations (the foot and leg seen by the servants in the castle’s gallery) of grotesque and insistent materiality.
 This is a sequence Lovecraft later extends and further literalizes.
-Contaminated manuscripts and historical artefacts lead to the physical remains and ultimately to the actual re-animation of ancestors (as in the posthumously published “The Case of Charles Dexter Ward” [1941]) – or, in Lovecraft’s cosmic fiction, reveal the existence of alternative dynasties far more alien than the Stuarts.
+Contaminated manuscripts and historical artifacts lead to the physical remains and ultimately to the actual re-animation of ancestors (as in the posthumously published “The Case of Charles Dexter Ward” [1941]) – or, in Lovecraft’s cosmic fiction, reveal the existence of alternative dynasties far more alien than the Stuarts.